TobiasAagaard/Dom-element-js/README.md

 # Dom-element-js
-This is a repo to play with createElement in js
+This is a repo for playing around with Elements in js